Icon hamburger mobile nav

 The Guide

 Watch this time-lapse video from BBC Earth of an orb weaver spider spinning its web.
-You can also watch this video of spiders ballooning.
 Invite your child to share what they noticed about the shapes and design of the spider’s web.
-Head out on a search for spiders and/or webs in your outdoor space.
+(Optional) Head out on a search for spiders and/or webs in your outdoor space.

-Head to an outdoor space with a couple of trees close together.
+Spin a Web: Head to an outdoor space with a couple of trees close together.
 Or, bring out some chairs and/or a table to use for weaving.
 Kids can also build their web right on the ground if these materials are not available.
 Offer support as needed to anchor one end of the string to the tree, chair or table.
 Welcome kids to spin a web as big as space allows.
-Then, let the web spinning commence!

-Once kids are satisfied with their web, wonder aloud how a spider might move in and out of its web and welcome kids to try it out.
+Move Like Spiders: Once kids are satisfied with their web, wonder aloud how a spider might move in and out of its web and welcome kids to try it out.
 Can they find a spot to crawl through?
 Over?
 Under?
 For an extra challenge, invite kids to move through the spaces of the web without touching the string.
-If kids are enjoying spider movement, invite them to pretend to balloon through the air like a spider by tying a piece of string to their waist and running down a hill or dancing in the wind.

 Why is this activity great for kids?